DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 Attribs.BindingMode     = HIT_GROUP_BINDING_MODE_PER_INSTANCE;
 ```

-Instance buffer will store instance data during the TLAS build operation.
+`HitGroupStride` is the number of different ray types.
+In this tutorial we use two ray types: primary and shadow.
+You may add more ray types, e.g. a secondary ray that uses simplified hit shaders for reflected rays.

+`BindingMode` is the hit group location calculation mode. `HIT_GROUP_BINDING_MODE_PER_INSTANCE` allows binding a single hit group
+per instance for different ray types, i.e. each instance has the offset in the shader binding table that equals
+`HIT_GROUP_STRIDE * instance_index`.

+The actual TLAS instance data is stored in an instance buffer.
+The required size per one instance is fixed and
+is given by `TLAS_INSTANCE_DATA_SIZE` constant (64 bytes).

-Similar to BLAS build operation, the scratch buffer must be at least `m_pTLAS->GetScratchBufferSizes()` bytes for building and updating.
+Similar to BLAS build operation, the GPU requires a scratch buffer to keep temporary data.
+The required scratch buffer sizes for building and updating is given by `m_pTLAS->GetScratchBufferSizes()` method.

 ```cpp
 Attribs.pInstances      = Instances;